flowaboard/flowaboard/README.md

   Flowaborad is a graphical language platform which allows us to <a href="https://en.wikipedia.org/wiki/Design">design</a>, develop, test and simulate any prototype, product, or process.
 Anything we can imagine which has an order of execution can be imagined & visualized flowly.

-  What is like to think flowly?
+  ***What is like to imagine flowly?***

-  Just think what you have , what you want and how will you have it.
+  >Just think what you have , what you want and how will you have it.

+  ***What do you mean my visualize flowly?***
+  >It will be graphical represnetation of a prototype, product or proceess will be visualized on 2D surfaces like your monitor or in 3D AR environment.